 Prior to earning his law degree, he worked professionally in the hospitality and retail management fields for companies like Marriott and Starbucks.
 It was this core mix of customer service, business operations, and sales that became the springboard for his success today.

-Vice President Miller’s tenure at VLS started in 2009 as the Associate Director of Admissions.
+Miller’s tenure at VLS started in 2009 as the Associate Director of Admissions.
 His career progressed to the Director of Admissions and Communications, Assistant Dean of Admissions, and the Associate Dean for Enrollment and Marketing.
 He has served on various committees during his tenure including the Strategic Planning Committee, President and Dean Search Committee (twice), Staff Representative to the Board of Trustees, Healthcare Committee, Staff Handbook Committee, Ad Hoc Committee on Legal Education, Placement and Bar Committee, and the Safety Committee.
 In his professional capacity, he has served on various committees for the American Association of Law Schools (AALS), the Law School Admission Council (LSAC), and the National Association for Graduate Enrollment Management.

-Vice President Miller's interest and experience with restorative justice began with his undergraduate studies at Hudson Valley Community College where he received his Associate in Applied Science in Criminal Justice.
+Professor Miller's interest and experience with restorative justice began with his undergraduate studies at Hudson Valley Community College where he received his Associate in Applied Science in Criminal Justice.
 He then went on to receive his Bachelor’s degree in Law and Society from The Sage Colleges.
 During this time he interned for Albany County Drug Treatment Court and completed the New York State Mediation Training.
 He went on to receive his law degree from VLS, where he served as a student clinician at the South Royalton Legal Clinic, conducting research on community restorative justice.
-Vice President Miller was his class commencement speaker, recipient of the Law Student Ethics Award, the Student Bar Association Student Pro Bono Service Award, and the Max Kempner Service Award.
+Miller was his class commencement speaker, recipient of the Law Student Ethics Award, the Student Bar Association Student Pro Bono Service Award, and the Max Kempner Service Award.

 He is a restorative justice practitioner and a current volunteer at the Montpelier Community Justice Center where he serves on COSA teams and Restorative Impact Panels.
 COSA, or Circles of Support and Accountability, is a restorative reentry program that helps participants reintegrate into the community after a period of incarceration.
 COSA teams provide varying levels of support to help manage everyday challenges.
 He routinely participates in trainings related to restorative justice and annually with the Vermont Department of Corrections.

-Vice President Miller teaches two required courses in the restorative justice master's and certificate program, which can also be taken for JD credit.
+Professor Miller teaches two required courses in the restorative justice master's and certificate program, which can also be taken for JD credit.
 Origins, Evolution, and Critical Issues in Restorative Justice is a class that examines the foundational theories and indigenous roots of restorative justice, while exploring the practical application of restorative justice techniques across multiple disciplines.
 Communications, Advocacy, and Leadership provides students tools to become effective leaders and skilled advocates.
 Students create a fictional non-profit and walk through a series of iterative exercises from concept, governance, marketing, funding, lobbying, and more.
 He teaches these classes in both residential and online formats.

 Presenter, More Gate Less Wall – Electronic Marketing, LSAC Annual Meeting and Educational Conference, June 2019 (Boston, MA)